Gadkari inaugurates NH projects in Kerala | Science-Environment

 Noting that projects are instrumental to growth in ports of Azhikkal, Beypore, Cochin, Kollam, and under construction Vizhinjam International Seaport, Gadkari said Kuthiram tunnel is going to be the first-ever six-lane twin tube tunnel in southern India, which will reduce travel time from 30 to 2 minutes.

-''Decongestion of traffic from Thalappady to Tiruvananthapuram will benefit the Technopark IT Hub.
+''Decongestion of traffic from Thalappady to Thiruvananthapuram will benefit the Technopark IT Hub.
 Travel time will reduce from 17 to 9 hours between the above two places'', he said.

 The project will generate huge employment in both direct and indirect modes as well as self-employment opportunities.
 It will also stimulate the export of Kerala spices, coffee, cashews, fish, fishery products, coconut, and coir products, he added.